expo/expo/docs/pages/preview/eas-update/deployment-patterns.md

    b.
 We can create update branches that are environment-based, like "production" and "staging".
    c.
 We can create update branches that are version-based, like `version-1.0`, which enables us to promote updates from one channel to another.

-We can mix-and-match the parts above to create to a process that is fast enough for our project, and safe enough for our users.
+We can mix and match the parts above to create a process that is fast enough for our project, and safe enough for our users.

 Another trade-off to consider is the amount of bookkeeping of versions/names/environments we'll have to do throughout the process.
 The less bookkeeping we have to do will make it easier to follow a consistent process.
 It'll also make it easier to communicate with our colleagues.
 If we need fine-grained control, bookkeeping will be required to get the exact process we want.

 Below, we've outlined four patterns on how to deploy a project with Expo and EAS.
-We found that successful Expo projects often use one of these patterns, or a variation of them.
+We found that successful Expo projects often use one of these patterns or a variation of them.

 ## Two-command flow